9th8/up-to-date-real-world-haskell/23-gui-programming-with-gtk2hs.md

 Our new `GUI` type stores all the widgets we will care about in the entire program.
 Large programs may not wish to have a monolithic type like this.
-For this small example, it makes sense because it can be easily passed around to different functions, and we\'ll know that we always have the information we need available.
+For this small example, it makes sense because it can be easily passed around to different functions, and we'll know that we always have the information we need available.

 Within this record, we have fields for a `Window` (a top-level window), `Dialog` (dialog window), `Button` (clickable button), `Label` (piece of text), and `Entry` (place for the user to enter text).
-Let\'s now look at our `main` function:
+Let's now look at our `main` function:

 :::: captioned-content